Eastern Business Systems "Marketeer": User Manual

 Notice also that it all stops when you let go of the key.
 To re-set the paragraph, excluding the deleted text, press the function key F7.
 The remaining text is re-set correctly within the text frame.
 We don't want to store this mess, so let's just leave the original text in place so you or one of your colleagues can go through this exercise again at some other time.
 Now press the F3 key to escape from the editing function without storing the changed text.
 The original text now reappears in the text window.

 It is useful to remember what you have just done.
 Sometimes, when you have recalled an old text frame and started to edit it, you find that you have ended up with a total mess.
-Rather than try and make something out of what is now on the screen, you would rather abort the whole thing and start again from the original.
+Rather than try to make something out of what is now on the screen, you would rather abort the whole thing and start again from the original.

 There are two ways of accessing the other text frames in the Standard Paragraph Library.
 You can scan through the text frames in turn by pressing the function key F3-NEXT (or F4-PREV to scan in the reverse direction).
 Alternatively you can press the Esc key to get back to the Standard Paragraph Library list and select another text frame by title.